THE END OF AN ERA… KINDA

 As I indicated above, their inspiration was one of the factors that led to me wanting to get more involved in the world of games, which, in turn, led — eventually… — to this site.
 And without this site, I’d probably still be festering in the pits of despair with only unfinished projects to show for it.
 Instead, I’m starting to enjoy myself again.
 I feel productive.
 I’ve discovered an incredible community of people through Twitter, and have a few that — despite never having met face-to-face — I now consider friends.

-Things are only set to continue in the coming year, and I’ll be forever grateful to Colin and Greg for the inspiration to get started down this path.
+Things are only set to continue in the coming year, and I’ll always be grateful to Colin and Greg for the inspiration to get started down this path.
 I can’t wait to see where they — along with Nick and Tim, too — take Kinda Funny.

 They deserve every success that comes their way, and I intend to be there for each and every step of it.